ashish-gehani/SPADE/src/spade/query/quickgrail/README.md

   * _constraint_ ::= _constraint-expression_ [ `and` | `or` _constraint-expression_ ]

 ## Commands
-* List all existing graphs, all existing constraints and all supported environment variables.
+* List existing graphs, constraints, and environment variables
-  * `list`
+  * `list` to see all
-  * `list graph` will only list graphs
+  * `list graph` for variables bound to graphs
-  * `list constraint` will only list constraints
+  * `list constraint` for constraints that have been defined
-  * `list env` will only list environment variables
+  * `list env` for current enviroment variables
-* Set, unset, and print environment variables.
+* Set, unset, and print environment variables
   * `env set` _variable_name_ _integer_
   * `env unset` _variable_name_
   * `env print` _variable_name_
-* Output graph statistics.
+* Print graph statistics.
   * `stat` _graph_
-* Output graph as a SPADE `Graph`.
+* Print graph as a SPADE `Graph`
   * `dump` _graph_
-* Output constraint.
+* Print constraint
   * `dump` _constraint_
-* Output graph in DOT format.
+* Print graph in DOT format
   * `visualize` [`force`] _graph_
-* Remove a list of variables (_graph_ or _constraint_).
+* Remove a list of variables (_graph_ or _constraint_)
   * `erase` (_graph_)+
-* Remove all variables.
+* Remove all variables
   * `reset workspace`
-* Execute query directly on the underlying storage.
+* Execute query directly in the underlying storage's language
   * `native` '_query_in_single_quotes_'

 ## Methods